azonenberg/prjcombine/docs/xilinx/ultrascaleplus/gty.rst

   | QPLL1 reference clock mux monitor output.
 Not clear how this differs from ``QPLL1OUTREFCLK``.
 Maybe an internal test point that doesn't drive the clock tree?
 Most designs should float this as it's not needed.

 * | ``RXRECCLK0SEL``
+  | Mux selector for recovered clock output.
+Connect to ``RXRECCLK_SEL`` port of an ``OBUFDS_GTE4_ADV`` if outputting a recovered clock, or float if not required.

 * | ``RXRECCLK1SEL``
+  | Mux selector for recovered clock output.
+Connect to ``RXRECCLK_SEL`` port of an ``OBUFDS_GTE4_ADV`` if outputting a recovered clock, or float if not required.

 * | ``SDM0DATA``
+  | Fractional part of the fractional-N divider for QPLL0.
+Bits 23:0 are valid, bit 24 is a dontcare.

 * | ``SDM0FINALOUT``
+  | Reserved, leave floating

 * | ``SDM0RESET``
+  | Active-high reset for the QPLL0 fractional-N divider

 * | ``SDM0TESTDATA``
+  | Reserved, leave floating

 * | ``SDM0TOGGLE``
+  | Asynchronous strobe for loading the ``SDM0DATA`` value into the internal PLL sigma-delta modulator clock domain.
+The following timing constraints apply:

+  * Setup time: 1 SYSTEM clock cycle from ``SDM0DATA`` valid to ``SDM0TOGGLE`` high
+  * Pulse width: 3 PFD clock cycles of ``SDM0TOGGLE`` high
+  * Hold time: 3 PFD clock cycles from ``SDM0TOGGLE`` low to ``SDM0DATA`` invalid

+  | SYSTEM clock apparently refers to the clock domain driving ``SDM0DATA`` and ``SDM0TOGGLE`` which should be one of the ``USRCLK`` or ``DRPCLK`` domains?

 * | ``SDM0WIDTH``
+  | Width of the fractional-N divide value for QPLL0.
+Legal values are 16, 20, or 24.
+Should normally be tied to 24 to enable the greatest dynamic range possible for fractional-N.

 * | ``SDM1DATA``
+  | Fractional part of the fractional-N divider for QPLL1.
+Bits 23:0 are valid, bit 24 is a dontcare.

 * | ``SDM1FINALOUT``
+  | Reserved, leave floating

 * | ``SDM1RESET``
+  | Active-high reset for the QPLL1 fractional-N divider

 * | ``SDM1TESTDATA``
+  | Reserved, leave floating

 * | ``SDM1TOGGLE``
+  | Asynchronous strobe for loading the ``SDM1DATA`` value into the internal PLL sigma-delta modulator clock domain.
+The following timing constraints apply:

+  * Setup time: 1 SYSTEM clock cycle from ``SDM1DATA`` valid to ``SDM1TOGGLE`` high
+  * Pulse width: 3 PFD clock cycles of ``SDM1TOGGLE`` high
+  * Hold time: 3 PFD clock cycles from ``SDM1TOGGLE`` low to ``SDM1DATA`` invalid

+  | SYSTEM clock apparently refers to the clock domain driving ``SDM1DATA`` and ``SDM1TOGGLE`` which should be one of the ``USRCLK`` or ``DRPCLK`` domains?

 * | ``SDM1WIDTH``
+  | Width of the fractional-N divide value for QPLL1.
+Legal values are 16, 20, or 24.
+Should normally be tied to 24 to enable the greatest dynamic range possible for fractional-N.

 * | ``UBCFGSTREAMEN``
+  | Unknown, related to configuration.
+Tie to ``1'b0``

 * | ``UBDADDR``
+  | DRP output from hard MicroBlaze to access the DRP?
+Leave floating.

 * | ``UBDEN``
+  | DRP output from hard MicroBlaze to access the DRP?
+Leave floating.

 * | ``UBDI``
+  | DRP output from hard MicroBlaze to access the DRP?
+Leave floating.

 * | ``UBDO``
+  | DRP input from hard MicroBlaze to access the DRP?
+Tie to ``16'h0``

 * | ``UBDRDY``
+  | DRP input from hard MicroBlaze to access the DRP?
+Tie to ``1'h0``

 * | ``UBDWE``
+  | DRP output from hard MicroBlaze to access the DRP?
+Leave floating.

 * | ``UBENABLE``
+  | DRP output from hard MicroBlaze to access the DRP?
+Leave floating.

 * | ``UBGPI``
+  | Unknown input to hard MicroBlaze.
+Tie to ``2'b0``

 * | ``UBINTR``
+  | Interrupt input to hard MicroBlaze.
+Tie to ``2'b0``

 * | ``UBIOLMBRST``
+  | Unknown reset input to hard MicroBlaze.
+Tie to ``1'b0``

 * | ``UBMBRST``
+  | Unknown reset input to hard MicroBlaze.
+Tie to ``1'b0``

 * | ``UBMDMCAPTURE``
+  | Unknown input to hard MicroBlaze.
+Tie to ``1'b0``

 * | ``UBMDMDBGRST``
+  | Unknown reset input to hard MicroBlaze.
+Tie to ``1'b0``

 * | ``UBMDMDBGUPDATE``
+  | Unknown input to hard MicroBlaze.
+Tie to ``1'b0``

 * | ``UBMDMREGEN``
   | Unknown input to hard MicroBlaze.
 Tie to ``4'h0``